Taylor Walker (footballer)

 Taylor Walker (born 25 April 1990) is a professional Australian rules footballer who plays for the Adelaide Football Club in the Australian Football League (AFL).
-He is a former NSW Scholarship player with the club, and was drafted with pick 75 in the 2007 national draft.
-Walker previously captained Adelaide from 2015 to 2019.
-In September 2020, he kicked his 441st goal to become Adelaide's leading goalkicker.
+He was drafted with pick 75 in the 2007 national draft and captained Adelaide from 2015 to 2019.

+In 2020, Walker became Adelaide's all-time leading goalkicker.
+Walker kicked a career-high 76 goals in 2023, making the All-Australian team for the first time.

 Early life

 Walker attended Willyama High School in Broken Hill.
 His father, Wayne, was a prominent footballer in Broken Hill who played more than 350 games.
+Wayne wasn't a gifted or natural player but trained very hard and became a highly respected centreman for the Centrals in Broken Hill.
 In 2006, Walker accepted a NSW Scholarship contract with Adelaide at the age of 16.
 However, he continued to play for his senior local amateur league team, North Broken Hill, in the Broken Hill Football League, leading them to the 2007 premiership with a seven-goal, best-on-ground performance, playing at centre half-forward.

 Football career

 Early career (2008–2011)

+Walker was drafted with pick 75 in the 2007 national draft.